covalenthq/covalent-docs/docs/content/project-showcase/showcase-template.md

 &nbsp;
 ### Images
-There are two different kinds of images needed for showcasing your project:
+There are two different kinds of images required for showcasing your project:

 1. A banner that will be used to feature your project on the index page.
     - You can create the banner by this [figma template](https://www.figma.com/file/6W6x6WaqxhcZ0QnvVsKsKd/Covalent-Project-Thumbnail-Template?node-id=0%3A1).
+    - Add it to `../images/`
-    - Add banner in `../images/you-banner.png`.
+    For example, if you create a banner with name `your-project-showcase-banner.png` Add banner in `../images/your-project-showcase-banner.png`.
 Either `png`, `jpg` or `svg` can be used.
     ```
     covalent-docs
     |--docs